-As described in the Labrador-Island Transmission (LITL) Link Endangered Species Act - Listed Plants Impacts Mitigation and Monitoring Plan (IMMP), the effects management measures (i.e., mitigation measures outlined in the EIS [Nalcor 2011]) the LCP Integrated Project Wide Environmental Protection Plan (Nalcor 2014), and the commitments made by the Project to ensure regulatory compliance of the above discussed Acts and regulations included:
+As described in the Labrador-Island Transmission (LITL) Link Species at Risk Impacts Mitigation and Monitoring Plan (IMMP), the effects management measures (i.e., mitigation measures outlined in the EIS [Nalcor 2011]) the LCP Integrated Project Wide Environmental Protection Plan (Nalcor 2014), and the commitments made by the Project to ensure regulatory compliance of the above discussed Acts and regulations included:

 - All site personnel shall receive training to recognize any Endangered, Threatened or Vulnerable species of plant or animal and its habitat prior to the start of clearing and any other site activities; - Personal pets are not permitted on the construction site; - Buffer zones (of various distances) shall be implemented to protect wildlife at the site; - Hunting is prohibited at the construction site.
 All Project participants shall be prohibited from hunting at the construction site while working on the Project; - Under no circumstances are wildlife to be fed and all measures shall be taken to avoid inadvertent feeding; - Wildlife shall not be chased, caught, diverted, followed or otherwise harassed by Project participants; - All wildlife sightings and nuisance wildlife shall be reported to the On-Site Environmental Monitor (OSEM) who will oversee various mitigation measures and collect observation and other monitoring data related to wildlife; - The Forestry Branch shall be contacted and updated with regards to nuisance wildlife and wildlife encounters; - Equipment and vehicles shall yield the right-of-way to wildlife and adhere to construction site speed limits.
-Speed limits associated with Project access roads vary from 10 60 km/hr, and are set as per the regulatory requirements set by the Department of Transportation and Works.
-LCP enforces speed limits on all Project roads;
+Speed limits associated with Project access roads vary from 10 - 60 km/hr, and are set as per the regulatory requirements set by the Department of Transportation and Works.
+LCP enforces speed limits on all Project roads; - LCP will create breaks every 500 m in snow berms alongside roads to enable caribou crossings;